CARPI-Bot/CARPI-Bot/README.md

 ## Quick Start

-In order to use this bot created with the discord.py library, do the following:
+In order to use this bot, do the following:

 **1. Create a Discord Account** \
 You must have a Discord account to be able to interact with the bot.
 If you don't have one, [create one for free here](https://discord.com/ "Click to redirect!").